quay/enhancements/enhancements/api-v2.md

 ## Open questions

-> 1. Do we want to set expiration time on cursors.
+> 1. Do we want to set expiration time on cursors?
 If yes, how to choose this time?